turkraft/springfilter/README.md

 // ...
 ```

-### MongoDB Codecs
+### Parameters

-When using MongoDB and have codecs added to global CodecRegistryProvider.
-Add the one of the following implementations to inject them to BsonGeneratorParameters
+#### Codec Registry
+The codec registry can be customized using the `BsonGeneratorParameters.setCodecRegistry` method.
+You may also use the `CodecRegistryProvider` as follows:
 ```java
 @Configuration
 public class MongoDBCodecConfiguration {